shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/add-targeting-parameters-on-android.md

 # Add targeting parameters on Android

+This article explains about how to target user location, age and gender for delivery of Ads.

 ## User location

 In this example, we get the user's location from Android and pass it along in the ad call: